Psychological Therapy Online

 Online Therapy sessions...

-Since the pandemic, many of us have continued to work remotely, as online sessions offer increased flexibility, whilst being safe and effective.
-I am currently only offering therapy sessions via zoom; Each session last for 50 minutes and is usually at the same time on a weekly or fortnightly basis.
+I offer in- person therapy sessions at Bromley Centre for Counselling (67-69 Widmore Rd, Bromley BR1 3AA) and online sessions via zoom.
+Each session lasts for 50 minutes and is usually at the same time on a weekly or fortnightly basis.
 A person-centered approach is used to tailor therapy according to your individual circumstances, drawing on a range of approaches including, cognitive-behavioural therapy (CBT), Compassion-Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI) and Eye Movement Desensitisation and Reprocessing (EMDR).

 Therapy works best when it is a collaborative process; Whilst the psychologist brings their therapeutic knowledge and skills to the conversation, the individual is always the 'expert' about their life experiences and difficulties.
 This collaborative approach often involves setting goals to complete and practising strategies in between therapy sessions.